 Diabetes is a condition that can cause a range of effects on the body and affects more than 4.9 million people in the UK alone .

 When you suffer from diabetes, the normal nutrients and oxygen that our hair follicles rely on get cut off.
-This can prevent them from being able to operate as normal.
-When you have diabetes you can also experience lower levels of biotin which can also be detrimental to hair health .
+This can prevent them from being able to operate in their normal hair growth cycle.
+In addition, individuals with diabetes can also experience lower levels of biotin which can also be detrimental to hair health .

-Because of this, hair follicles are not able to grow new strands of hair.
-So when one of the old strands falls off and dies, there is no replacement hair – which will then give the appearance of hair thinning, or even bald patches starting to appear.
+Due to nutrient and oxygen deprivation, hair follicles cannot grow new strands of hair.
+So when one of the old strands falls off and dies, there is no replacement hair.
+As a result, this gives the appearance of hair thinning, or even bald patches starting to appear.

-Some studies have looked into the effects of diabetes and hair loss.
+Some studies have looked into the effects of hair loss from diabetes.
 For example, one study looked into central scalp hair loss in African American women where it found that type 2 diabetes increased the risk of hair loss.
 However, there is still a lack of large-scale studies that explore the relationship between diabetes and hair loss.

 If you suffer from type 1 diabetes, you’re more likely to have a condition called alopecia areata .
 This is an autoimmune disorder where white blood cells attack healthy hair follicles and cause premature hair loss.

-Not only can diabetes physically cause your hair follicles to stop growing new hair, but it can also cause stress and anxiety – both common causes of hair loss.
+Not only can diabetes physically cause your hair follicles to stop growing new hair, but it can also cause stress and anxiety which are both common causes of hair loss.